Timo Glock: 2008 season

+Infamous season finale moment

-In the final race of the 2008 season, the Brazilian Grand Prix, Glock was seventh with a few laps to go when it started to rain.
-Glock remained on the track with dry-weather tyres, while most of the other drivers, including Lewis Hamilton, opted to pit for wet tyres.
+In the final race of the 2008 season, the Brazilian Grand Prix, Glock was seventh with a few laps to go when rain started covering the track.
+Glock remained on the track with dry-weather tyres, while most of the other drivers, including championship contender Lewis Hamilton, opted to pit for wet tyres.
 The decision to stay out moved Glock up the order, ahead of Hamilton on track.
 Starting the final lap, Glock was fourth but was struggling on his dry-weather tyres as the rain intensified.
 He was passed by Toro Rosso's Sebastian Vettel and McLaren's Lewis Hamilton in the final corners.
+Hamilton regained fifth place to win the 2008 Drivers' Championship and eclipsed rival Felipe Massa by one point, while Glock trailed behind in sixth.
+The incident led to significant backlash from many Brazilian fans who were in support of Massa, insinuating Glock was at fault for Hamilton's win.
+Glock revealed years later that he and the Toyota team members had a police escort them off the country to protect him from further abuse.
+During live ITV coverage of the race, commentator Martin Brundle shouted "Is that Glock going slowly?" during Hamilton's overtake on him, which would become an internet meme.

-Hamilton regained fifth place to win the 2008 Drivers' Championship.
-Glock finished the race in sixth and the championship in tenth position, with 25 points, behind teammate Jarno Trulli.
+Glock finished the 2008 championship in tenth position, with 25 points, behind teammate Jarno Trulli.